Service catalog

 Test a workflow

-Administrators and agents who have edit permission for the service catalog can test complex workflows before implementation.
-See Workflow test mode.
+Administrators and agents with edit permission for the service catalog can test complex workflows before implementation.
+See Process-workflow test mode.

 Edit a service catalog item

-For users to be able to edit a service catalog item, an administrator must enable that capability.
+An administrator must enable users to edit a service catalog item.
 See Service Desk Settings: Inline Edit on Service Catalog Items for more information.

 Edit a custom field from the Service Catalog